 Advanced Research Methods in Forensic Psychology

-This module builds upon the knowledge and skills acquired by students in the Research Methods module, further preparing you to undertake advanced independent research.
+This module builds upon the knowledge and skills acquired by students in the Research Methods module that was taught in Term 1 further preparing you to undertake advanced independent research.
 This module will provide you with further and more advanced knowledge and skills applicable to advanced scholarship in the discipline of forensic psychology.

 Forensic Psychology Dissertation Project